 Here are 5 examples of cool locations from great films that you can travel to in real life.

 The Beach is a Danny Boyle film from 2000, based on the 1996 Alex Garland novel of the same name.
 It tells the story of Richard, who is a young American seeking a pristine, perfect, uninhabited island paradise in Thailand.
 He finds it… but then things go wrong from there.
 (No spoilers!)

-When you finally set eyes on the real beach, known as Maya Bay on the island of Koh Phi Phi Leh in Thailand, you realise the difference between movie magic and reality.
+When you finally set eyes on the real beach (Maya Bay on the island of Koh Phi Phi Leh in Thailand) you realise the difference between movie magic and reality.
 The beach is not like the idyllic paradise where Leo and his friends frolic in the film.
 Not anymore.

-Maya Bay is heavily marketed as a boat cruise destination from Koh Phi Phi and almost every tourist takes the trip to the island.
+Maya Bay is heavily marketed as a boat cruise destination from Koh Phi Phi.
+Almost every tourist takes the trip to the island.
 When you visit you’ll arrive on the sand along with dozens of other visitors walking up and down the surf, taking selfies and posing in the water.
-It’s completely impossible to take a photo that doesn’t have several other people in the background.
+It’s impossible to take a photo that doesn’t have several other people in the background.

 Plus, did you see how the rocks of the beach in the film go all the way around, creating an enclosed circle?
 It’s not like that in real life – there is a gap within the rocks.
 It was digitally altered for the film to make it look more idyllic.

 It’s pretty cool to visit the beach from the film, but if you are like Leo and you are looking for a more pristine and unspoiled beach in Southeast Asia – you might want to look elsewhere.
 Here are a few of the most beautiful paradise islands that you can visit in Asia.

 Tikal is the ruin of an ancient city, surrounded by rainforest.
 It is one of the largest and most impressive archaeological sites of the Pre-Columbian Maya civilization and it was designated a UNESCO World Heritage Site in 1979.